Find a bankruptcy attorney near Little Rock, Conway, Cabot, Bryant, and Fayetteville that you can trust. $0 Down, Get Your Fresh Start Today!

 A chapter 7 bankruptcy case does not involve having to repay all of your debts.
 Instead, the bankruptcy trustee gathers and sells your nonexempt assets and uses the money from those assets to pay people you owe money to.
 In addition, the Bankruptcy Code and Arkansas Law will allow you to keep certain “exempt” property.
 However, the trustee will liquidate any nonexempt property you have.

-If your household income is above the number above, you can still file Chapter 7 bankruptcy, if you pass the means test.
+If your household income is above the number above, you can still file Chapter 7 bankruptcy here in Arkansas, if you pass the means test.

 An individual cannot file under chapter 7 or any other chapter, however, if during the preceding 180 days a prior bankruptcy petition was dismissed due to the debtor’s willful failure to appear before the court or comply with orders of the court, or if the debtor voluntarily dismissed the previous case after creditors sought relief from the bankruptcy court to recover property upon which they hold liens.
 11 U.S.C. §§ 109(g), 362(d) and (e).
 In addition, no individual may file for bankruptcy under chapter 7 or any chapter of the Bankruptcy Code unless he or she has, within 180 days before filing, received credit counseling from an approved credit counseling agency either in an individual or group briefing.
 11 U.S.C. §§ 109, 111.
 There are exceptions in emergency situations or where the U.S. trustee (or bankruptcy administrator) has determined that there are insufficient approved agencies to provide the required counseling.
 If a debt management plan is developed during required credit counseling, it must be filed with the court.